JonahNannepaga/JonahNannepaga/README.md

 - 👋 Hi, I’m @JonahNannepaga - Front-end developer.
 - 👀 I’m interested in developing responsive single page apps.
-- 🌱 I’m currently learning Next.js.
+- 🌱 I’m currently learning MERN.
 - 💞️ I’m looking to collaborate on working on a full stack project.
 - 📫 How to reach me twitter/@jonahnannepaga